Bad Breath on Keto

 The Science Behind Ketosis and Keto Breath

-Imagine your body as a machine.
-When you feed it a high-fat diet, the gears shift into an alternative metabolic process known as ketosis.
+When you feed your body a high-fat diet, it starts to adopt an alternative metabolic process known as ketosis.

 Why Some People Get Hit Harder With Keto Breath Than Others